Learn More About

 This student-focused website includes general information on Rapanui people and culture.

 This official UNESCO webpage is dedicated to Rapa Nui and its distinction as a World Heritage Site.

 The catastrophic loss of the forest, now largely believed to be cause by rats, was a serious threat to the ecology of the island.
 There was a real threat of losing the top soil effecting the agricultural production.
 The people of Rapa Nui employed lithic (rock) mulching to increase the productivity of their lands.
 They used two methods of mulching.
 The first was to build gardens of round rock walls called manavai (pictured above).
 The other was to disperse rocks across most of the island which retain the top soil and moisture.

 Click the links below to learn more about lithic mulching on Rapa Nui:

-A short blog entry regarding lithic gardening.
+This a short blog entry regarding lithic gardening.

 This Imagina Rapa Nui web page presents brief information on the birdman cult, Tangata Manu; an important island deity, Makemake; and the ancestral founder of Rapa Nui according to tradition, Hotu Matuʻa.

 This short overview published by Moevarua of the arrival of the first Polynesians to Rapa Nui was written by Cristian Moreno Pakarati, a Rapanui historian and founder of Ahirenga Historical Research and the “Recollecting Rapa Nui Project.”

 This five-page essay about Rapa Nui’s post contact history is presented by the Easter Island Foundation.